nhatnguyen138/scenario-based-zkp-verification-system-prototype/README.md

 ``` Linux
 $ git submodule update --init --recursive
 ```
-(<b>Note</b>: it is recommended that the system is updated before updating the submodule; otherwise, some errors will occur).
+(<b>Note</b>: it is recommended that the system is updated before updating the submodule; otherwise, some errors will occur)

 Make a build directory, compile and run the prototype:
 ``` Linux